Dwijad/Dockerize-Kafka-Connect/README.md

     sudo systemctl restart mysqld

-#### Create MySQL  table
+#### Create MySQL database table

 Create a table and push some records

-    -- Create the test database
+    -- Create a test database
     CREATE DATABASE saleDB;
     GO
     USE saleDB;

-    -- Create some record
+    -- Create and push some records
     CREATE TABLE sale (
     id INTEGER ZEROFILL NOT NULL AUTO_INCREMENT,
     product_name VARCHAR(255) NOT NULL,